Seferihisar: Economy

 Since citrus fruits occupy a considerable share in Seferihisar's agricultural production, the district's economy is relatively outward, including international, oriented, and Seferihisar realized exports nearing 10 million US Dollars in 2006.
 Other notable agricultural products include olives and vegetables, with viniculture and production of flowers grown under greenhouse conditions becoming increasingly important in recent years.

 Tourism's growing importance is attested by the increase to a total bed capacity of 4,539 for the district as a whole in recent years.
 Only ten of the district's 1381 enterprises are registered as pursuing industrial activities, with nearly a thousand active in small-scale crafts and trades.
 Nine companies are registered exporters.
 There are 12 companies with foreign capital operating in Seferihisar district and among these one, corresponding to a capital of about 5 million US Dollars, was constituted in the last decade.
 There are four banks providing services through four branches in Seferihisar.

 The total number of residences in Seferihisar district is 12,146, the part occupied by secondary residences owned by seasonal inhabitants starting to correspond to a significant share in this number.
 The literacy rate nears hundred per cent and the number of students per teacher is quite comfortable at 16.
 As a basic indicator of health services, there is one doctor for 1,495 patients.
 The yearly income level per inhabitant was calculated at 2,693 US Dollars in 2007, well below the national and provincial average.

 Sights of interest

 The district's most popular sights of interest is its depending small port of Sığacık with the Genoese - Ottomans.
 In 2008 that small port was redesigned by Turkish architect Günay Erdem and Turkish landscape architect Sunay Erdem.
 At 2010 construction of this new port ended and revealed its current state as Teos Marina.
 The ancient city of Teos is located between Seferihisar and Sığacık.

 There is also the rock of Myonnesos and the ruins locally called "Karaköse", both near Doğanbey township.
-The other ancient city found within the district, Lebedos, is located further south, near Ürkmez township.
+The other ancient city found within the district, Lebedos, is located further south, near Mersinalanı township.

 A French vacation village is located near Sığacık.
 Seferihisar district also has several beaches and bays along its 27 km coastline.